-If a PATHS Scholar fails to meet a standard listed above, there is a process to seek renewal on a probationary basis, which will be granted only in appropriate situations in the sole discretion of the PATHS selection committee.
-Students who are selected as PATHS Scholars and who subsequently decide not to pursue a major in Computer Science may not be eligible to reapply to PATHS prospectively for annual funding.
+If a PATHS Scholar fails to meet a standard listed above, there is a process to seek renewal on a probationary basis, which will be granted only in appropriate situations in the sole discretion of the PATHS Leadership Team.
+Students who are selected as PATHS Scholars and who subsequently decide not to pursue a major in Computer Science may not be eligible to return to PATHS prospectively for annual funding.

 The PATHS on-campus cohort community provides a social network and ongoing support to PATHS Scholars through various program elements, including academic, social and pre-professional activities, an annual teambuilding retreat, peer mentoring, outreach training and engagement to identify and recruit future PATHS participants (Mines Ambassador program), and PATHS community meetings to discuss issues and brainstorm ideas.
 Some activities that PATHS considers core to Scholars’ success will have required attendance.
 Others will be optional, and you can be as involved as you like.
 We encourage you to take advantage of as many of the programming elements as you can, because all are designed to bolster your success at Mines and beyond.
 While your PATHS community will be only one of the many cohort groups you will join during your studies at Mines, it is one that likely will be quite enriching if you embrace it wholeheartedly.